Huron Central Railway: Derailments

 The most notable derailment on the line, the 1910 Spanish River derailment, occurred when the line was still operated by Canadian Pacific.
 A westbound Soo Express passenger train derailed while crossing the Spanish River bridge near Nairn, causing the deaths of 44 passengers and crew.

+On June 12, 2006, 15 cars carrying generators derailed near Webbwood.
+No injuries were reported, and no dangerous materials were involved, but a small brush fire had started from the derailment.
+The fire was later put out by the Sables-Spanish Rivers Fire Department.

 On April 14, 2014, three locomotives and one flatcar were derailed likely due to collapsing infrastructure at milepoint 30 (about 3 km from Nairn Centre).
 There were no injuries; however, the spilled diesel from the locomotives required the issue of a drinking water advisory for the small community.
 The locomotives that derailed were QGRY 800, QGRY 3800, and HCRY 3011.
-QGRY 800 made it over the washout and sat upright with its rear truck off the tracks, QGRY 3800 ended up off the track and rolled onto its side, while HCRY 3011 remained upright, but sitting on its fuel tank at a 90° to the track with its rear truck hanging by the electrical cables.
+QGRY 800 made it over the washout and sat upright with its rear truck off the tracks, QGRY 3800 ended up off the track and rolled onto its side, while HCRY 3011 remained upright, but sitting on its fuel tank at a 90° angle to the track with its rear truck hanging by the electrical cables.

-In June 2015, 15 cars left the tracks near Worthington.
+On June 13, 2015, 15 cars left the tracks near Fairbanks Provincial Park in Worthington, which spilled steel coil.
+Ontario Transportation Minister Steven Del Duca requested a meeting with the federal Minister of Transport Lisa Raitt about rail safety in Ontario following the derailment.
 On November 1, 2015, 13 cars jumped the tracks near Spanish.
 There were no dangerous goods and no injuries.
+The Transportation Safety Board of Canada released a report two years later on March 8, 2017, citing drainage issues and rail joint defects as the cause of the derailment.

+On January 1, 2017, 13 cars carrying steel coil derailed near Blind River.
+No injuries were reported, and no hazardous materials were involved during the derailment.
+The line was closed due to the incident until January 5.

 Locomotive Roster

-Several locomotives lettered for affiliate Quebec-Gatineau Railway also populate the roster.
+Several locomotives lettered for Genesee and Wyoming affiliate Ottawa Valley Railway also populate the roster.